byms2024/ultra-arena-plus-fork/Ultra_Arena_Main/llm_strategies/CHAIN_README.md

 ## Error handling
 - If all steps fail for a file, the result contains `{ "error": "All chained strategies exhausted without success" }`.
 - Chain tolerates varying strategy method signatures by catching `TypeError` and retrying without `config_manager`.

+## Logging (fallback visibility)
+- At each step, logs include:
+  - Which step is running, how many files it’s attempting, and the step overrides.
+  - For each file:
+    - `➡️ forwarding due to error` with the error reason.
+    - `➡️ forwarding due to missing mandatory keys` when `chain_on_missing_keys=True` and required keys are absent.
+    - `✅ finalized` when the file is completed in the current step.
+  - A step summary: `finalized` and `forwarded` counts, and notice of how many are forwarded to the next step.
+  - When the chain is exhausted for a file: `❌ Chain exhausted: <file>`.

 ## Testing guidelines
 - Unit: two-step chain where step 1 errors, step 2 succeeds → ensure per-file results and aggregated stats look correct.